 - Unauthorized access to or use of data, systems or networks, including any attempt to probe, scan or test the vulnerability of a system or network or to breach security or authentication measures without express authorization of the owner of the system or network.

 - Advertising, transmitting, or otherwise making available any software, program, product, or service that is designed to violate this AUP, which includes the facilitation of the means to deliver unsolicited commercial e-mail.

 - Any activity that disrupts, degrades, harms or threatens to harm the Digital Realty Network or the Services.

 - Any other inappropriate activity or abuse of the Services (as determined by Digital Realty in its sole discretion), whether or not specifically listed in this AUP, may result in suspension or termination of the User’s access to or use of the Services.

 2.7 Complaints Digital Realty reserves the right to suspend access.
-If Digital Realty receives complaints directly from Internet users, through Internet organisations and through other parties, Digital Realty shall not be required to determine the validity of complaints received, or of information obtained from anti-spamming organisations, before taking action under this AUP.
-A complaint from the recipient of commercial e-post, whether received directly, or through an anti-spamming organisation, shall be evidence that the message was unsolicited.
+If Digital Realty receives complaints directly from Internet users, through Internet organizations and through other parties, Digital Realty shall not be required to determine the validity of complaints received, or of information obtained from anti-spamming organizations, before taking action under this AUP.
+A complaint from the recipient of commercial e-mail, whether received directly, or through an anti-spamming organization, shall be evidence that the message was unsolicited.
 Digital Realty has no obligation to forward the complaint to the Customer or User, or to identify the complaining parties.